datacarpentry/OpenRefine-ecology-lesson/episodes/01-working-with-openrefine.md

  still improvements that can be made, but don't `Merge` again; just `Close` when you're done.
 We'll now see other operations that will help us detect and correct the remaining problems, and that have other, more general uses.

+Important: If you `Merge` using a different method or keying function, or more times than described in the instructions above, your solutions for later exercises will not be the same as shown in those exercise solutions.

 [More on clustering](https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth)

 ## Split

-If data in a column needs to be split into multiple columns, and the parts are separated by a common separator (say a comma, or a space), you can use that separator to divide up the bits into their own columns.
+If data in a column needs to be split into multiple columns, and the parts are separated by a common separator (say a comma, or a space), you can use that separator to divide up the pieces into their own columns.

 1. Let us suppose we want to split the `scientificName` column into separate colums for genus and for species.
 2. Click the down arrow at the top of the `scientificName` column.
 Choose `Edit Column` > `Split into several columns...`